SYSC3110Proj/Jump_In_Proj/README.md

 Author: Mika Argyle
 * Tile.java: Main object for the each square on the game board
 Author: Zewen Chen
+* Token.java: Main object for each token on the game board
+Author: Zewen Chen
-* Board.java: Main object for the each square on the game board
+* Token.java: Main object for each token on the game board
 Author: Zewen Chen

 Test code: